palazzol/winwhyp/README.md

 ## Known Bugs:

 The COM port is hardcoded!!
-I will fix this soon but for now you need to recompile.
+I will fix this soon but for now you need to edit [this line](https://github.com/palazzol/winwhyp/blob/main/src/UART.CPP#L76) and recompile.

 ## License: